 Starting point: hairpin on the road to Pedra e’Scala Col

-A spectacular route on excellent limestone.
+Not so long, but spectacular route on excellent limestone.
 The climb, running on a steep wall in the upper part, follows the beautiful crack lying in the right hand side of the face.

 Approach: from Oliena take the forestal road to the Coop.
 ENIS Monte Maccione Hut m.
 644; after getting to the hut continue towards Scala ‘e Pradu on the road now becoming unsurfaced.
 Park the car at a shape hairpin towards right, nearby some huge trees, just below Punta Carabidda.
 Cairn.
 A track starts from the hairpin heading towards Punta Carabidda; without getting to the bottom of the W ridge of Punta Carabidda carry on along the wild track, skirting the walls of Punta Carabidda and Punta Ortu Camminu, and involving some easy climbing.
 At a narrow notch down climb and enter a steep and wide gully rising towards the unmistakable wall, now well visible and showing its obvious parallel chimney cracks.